ssarahlu/DiceRoll/README.md

 # DiceRoll
-Homework 1 - Dice roll app for 6 and 10 sided dice
+Dice roll app for 6 and 10 sided dice